How Long Do We Need To Keep Our Closed Files

-As a risk manager, this question is the one question I’m asked more than any other and I get it.
+This question is the one question I’m asked more than any other and I get it.
 Although my wife is a physician, she had to deal with the same issue.
 We were paying to store her closed files for years after she left private practice and we both breathed a sigh of relief when that last bill finally came.
-Truth be told, however, the answer to this question isn’t a simple one; but it is manageable and it begins with determining when any given file can be destroyed.
+Truth be told, for attorneys the answer to this question isn’t a simple one; but it is manageable, and it begins with determining when any given file can be destroyed.

-While guidelines and ethical opinions, formal or otherwise, differ — and you should always check with the powers that be in the jurisdiction in which you practice — most recommend a retention period of seven to ten years.
-Speaking as a risk manager for a malpractice insurance company, I lean toward the shorter end of this window and feel comfortable with the seven year time frame.
-So if seven years have not yet passed, keep the file.
+While guidelines and ethical opinions, formal or otherwise, differ and you should always check with the powers that be in the jurisdiction in which you practice, most recommend a retention period of seven to ten years.
+Speaking as a risk manager working for a malpractice insurance company, I lean toward the shorter end of this window and feel comfortable with the seven-year time frame for most files.
+So, if seven years have not yet passed, keep the file.

 I will share that I have worked with a few firms that have far more aggressive destruction practices, several of whom destroy all files within several months to one year of being closed.
 I strongly advise against doing something similar if for no other reason than if a malpractice claim were ever to arise, you would have no file with which to defend yourself.
 That’s not a position you ever want to find yourself in.
 Trust me on that one.

-Unfortunately, once the seven years, or whatever the number of years you set as your retention period, have passed on any given file you still may not be able to destroy it.
+Unfortunately, once the seven years have passed on any given file you still may not be able to destroy it.
 As with so many rules, there are exceptions that require an additional amount of storage time.
 These exceptions include but are not necessarily limited to the following:

-- Files on which the malpractice statute of limitation has not yet run (and don’t forget about the doctrine of continuous representation which can toll these statutes);
+- Files on which the malpractice statute of limitation has not yet run (and don’t forget about the doctrine of continuous representation which can toll these statutes for years);

-- Files involving a client who was and still is a minor, even though the end of your general file retention period has been reached;
+Files involving a client who was and still is a minor;

 - Estate plans for clients who still are alive;

-- Files that contain agreements that have yet to be executed or have not been fully paid off even though the end of your general file retention period has been reached;
+- Files that contain agreements that have yet to be executed or have not been fully paid off;

 - Files that establish the tax basis of one or more client assets;